 - 1. Hook up all battery leads. - 2.
 Double-check all wires and leads for signs of heat and proper connections. - 3.
 Start your vehicle. - 4.
-Check all fuel lines and fitting for leaks. - 5.
-Switch master (Red-lighted switch in drivers compartment) arming toggle switch to the "on" position.
-Raise engine speed to an above-idle RPM setting (example 2000 RPM).
-Briefly depress the activation arm on microswitch, which will open the fuel and nitrous solenoids.
+Check all fuel lines and fittings for leaks. - 5.
+Switch master arming switch to the "on" position (switch should now glow red).
+Make sure the nitrous bottle is closed and the main feed line are completely empty of ANY nitrous!
+Raise the engine speed to above 2000 RPM.
+Briefly depress the activation arm on the microswitch, which will open the fuel and nitrous solenoids.
 Listen for a loud click or hold the solenoids while you activate the microswitch.
-Engine speed should decrease if the fuel solenoid and delivery system is performing properly.
-If not, refer to "Troubleshooting Guide."
+The engine speed to decrease if the fuel solenoid and delivery system are performing properly.
+If not, refer to the "Troubleshooting Guide" located in the back of this manual.